 There's more to this story, and it's the part you probably won't like.
 This protein digestion issue is a function of metabolism.
 It's why not everyone experiences the same level of discomfort when they go HAM on some burgers.
 It's also why you can expect the issue to get worse as you get older.
 There's no escaping it.
 Old age slows the metabolism, and that lowers the amount of beef you can comfortably handle.
 It doesn't mean you'll for sure have to give up beef in a few years, but you might have to learn about portion control.
 As sad as you might feel right now, it's better to know these things ahead of time.
 It gives you a chance to savor your meals before you have to give them up.

 A Medical Look at the Pain

 So, in general, eating too much beef will hurt.
-That’s a simplified look.
-In reality, the varying medical conditions that can afflict anyone all factor into this equation, so now we’re going to explain the bulk of those conditions.
-And, no, this isn’t one of those times where the internet is just going to tell you that you have cancer.
-That’s actually one of the less-likely scenarios.
+That's a simplified look.
+And, no, this isn't one of those times where the internet is just going to tell you that you have cancer.
+That's one of the less-likely scenarios.

 Technically, everyone is protein intolerant if they over-indulge.
 That said, the level of beef a person can handle depends a lot on your unique physiology.
 So, on a technical level, protein intolerance still mostly leads to too much protein in the large intestine and the microbial fallout of that situation.
 What's different with someone who has a specific protein intolerance is how the body reacts.